 In my work, I enjoy creating multi-functional garden spaces – where beauty and utility combine.
 Gardens have to fulfil so many roles these days: children’s play areas (in today’s world most unsupervised outside play happens in the garden), beautiful planting, relaxation areas, space to grow fruit, vegetables and herbs for the kitchen, wildlife haven… the list continues.
 So I love exploring ways in which gardens, of all sizes, combine these factors.

 At the moment in my own garden I’m experimenting with a green roof, willow den, apple espaliers underplanted with herbs, a pollinator garden and an ornamental front garden which also provides food – for example, from the Chilean guava front hedge (a edible box hedge alternative) or the fuchsias with edible berries.
-In the near future I’m planning a mini turf ‘hill’ for the kids and some experiments with astroturf – under the swings, alongside, no doubt, more crazy schemes in the future.
-Some plans are more successful than others, but I reckon the best way to learn is to try it yourself and see…
+In the near future I’m planning an allotment cutting patch and perennial vegetable beds, alongside redesigning the flowerbed in the back garden Some plans are more successful than others, but I reckon the best way to learn is to try it yourself and see…

 If you’d like to follow me as I grow my own, explore new plants, attract wildlife to the garden and create an outdoor space for family and friends to enjoy, please subscribe here: